2mas/2mas.github.io/_pages/about.md

 title: "About Thomas"
 ---

-So I'm Thomas and I consider myself a systems developer.
-I have been writing code since about 2009 (late starter since I'm born in '83) and have been working professionaly as primarily a web-developer a majority of this time with focus on .NET.
+Hey!
+I'm Thomas and I consider myself a systems developer.
+I have been writing code since around 2009 and have been working professionaly a web-developer a majority of this time with focus on C# and cloud technologies.

-I'm living in Västerås, Sweden with my wife and two kids and currently works at Myndigheten för Yrkeshögskolan as a developer with responsibility of the overall systems architecture.
+I live in Västerås, Sweden with my wife and two kids and currently works as a systems developer.